🎧 Too lazy to read? Listen to an audio summary.

 That’s a cultural explanation.
 It also describes behavior that is objectively inconsiderate.
 Both true.

 Hofstede Individualism Index.
-The gap between Mexico (30) and the US (91) is the largest single axis of cultural difference in Hofstede's entire dataset.
+Mexico (30) vs. the US (91) — the largest single axis of cultural difference in Hofstede's dataset.
 Source: Hofstede Insights [1].

-Two more frameworks add useful texture.
-Michele Gelfand’s “tight vs. loose culture” research, built from surveys across 33 nations, ranks countries by how strongly social norms are defined and enforced.
-Germany and Japan are very tight — deviance from norms has real social costs.
-Mexico lands mid-loose: norms exist but enforcement is weak, and the culture tolerates a wide range of behavior without much pushback.
+Two more frameworks fill out the picture.
+Michele Gelfand’s “tight vs. loose culture” research — built from 6,823 respondents across 33 nations — ranks countries by how strongly social norms are defined and enforced.
+Germany and Japan are very tight: deviance has real social costs.
+Mexico lands mid-loose: norms exist but enforcement is weak, and the culture tolerates a wide range of behavior without meaningful pushback.

 Edward Hall’s high-context framework adds the confrontation piece.
 Mexico is a high-context, polychronic culture.
-Most meaning travels through relationships rather than explicit words — which means that directly telling your neighbor their music is too loud is itself a norm violation, landing as more aggressive than the original offense.
-You’re not supposed to say it.
-And polychronic means relationships override schedules: the quinceañera that runs until 4 AM isn’t poor planning.
+Meaning travels through relationships rather than explicit words — which means directly telling your neighbor their music is too loud is itself a norm violation, landing as more aggressive than the original offense.
+And polychronic means relationships override schedules: the quinceañera running until 4 AM isn’t poor planning.
 The culture is functioning correctly.
-You’re the one who didn’t get the memo.
+You didn’t get the memo.

 Switzerland 68 Very tight Low-context Consideration by law and norm